Why Brainwriting and not Brainstorming?

-Each person in a group writes down an idea on an index card or Post-It note.
+Each person in a group writes down an idea on an index card or a Post-it Note.
 Ideas are not shared with other group members while generating ideas.
-At the end of a set period of time (e.g., 10 -15 minutes) the ideas are collected, categorised and evaluated.
-Expand on each other’s ideas and select ideas by considering which idea is most likely to succeed, revolutionise and delight the users.
+At the end of a set period of time (e.g., 10–15 minutes), the ideas are collected, categorised, and evaluated.
+Then, expand on each other’s ideas and select ideas by considering which idea is most likely to succeed, revolutionise, and delight the users.

 If you want a virtual platform to share ideas, remote brainwriting is a good alternative.
 However, do consider doing a test run first to work out any technical difficulties and determine the guidelines and best practices that will work best for your team.

 Common remote brainwriting tools or platforms include: